Green Tea: What Are Its Advantages And Disadvantages?

 FOR WEIGHT LOSS

-It is one of the best fat fighter.
-Studies have shown that drinking 4-5 cups of green tea a day increases the fat oxidation by 17%, indicating that it helps in losing weight.
-It helps in suppressing the appetite as it gives the feeling of fullness and inhibits the main enzymes involved in fat storage.
+It is one of the best fat fighters.
+Studies have shown that drinking 4-5 cups of green tea a day increases fat oxidation by 17%, indicating that it helps in losing weight.
+It helps suppress the appetite as it gives the feeling of fullness and inhibits the main enzymes involved in fat storage.
 It specifically melts the fat in the abdominal area.

-EGCG (epigallocatechin gallate) present in it, increases the metabolism rate, and result in increasing the rate on which our body turns food into calories and helps in weight loss.
+EGCG (epigallocatechin gallate) present in it, increases the metabolism rate, and results in increasing the rate at which our body turns food into calories and helps in weight loss.
 But don’t depend completely on it as you need to follow a good exercise regime too to lose weight.

 Green Tea for Weight Loss